currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 graphics(noun) () ::: Grafiken, Grafik, Graphiken
-graphic(noun) (The process is illustrated in the graphic below.) ::: Grafik, Graphik, Abbildung graphic(adjective) (The graphic design of the game is very complex., A chart is a graphic representation of numbers.) ::: grafisch, zeichnerisch, graphisch
+graphic(noun) (The process is illustrated in the graphic below.) ::: Grafik, Graphik, Abbildung graphic(adjective) (The graphic design of the game is very complex., A chart is a graphic representation of numbers.) ::: grafisch, zeichnerisch, graphisch undergraduate(noun) () ::: Student to perceive(verb) (The discovery was perceived as a major breakthrough., Long-term trends are often difficult to perceive.) ::: wahrnehmen, erkennen, betrachten successor(noun) (The head of the company designated his successor today., The outgoing mayor congratulated his successor.) ::: Nachfolger, Nachfolgerin, Nachfolgemodell whip(noun) (The driver cracked the whip and the horses ran faster., The party promoted her to whip.) ::: Peitsche, Fraktionsvorsitzende, Gerte to whip(verb) (The wind whipped the rain into her face., I whipped the cream until it was stiff., In the Middle Ages it was common to whip criminal offenders., The pupils whipped into the classroom when they saw their teacher.) ::: peitschen, schlagen, auspeitschen residue(noun) (My drink left a sticky residue in my glass.) ::: Rückstände, Rückstand, Rest navigation(noun) (A compass is used for navigation and orientation., The mouse and keyboard are used for navigation.) ::: Navigation, Schifffahrt, Steuerung
+Navigation(noun) (Ein Kompass wird zur Navigation und Orientierung genutzt.) ::: navigation fever(noun) (I went to the doctor because I had a fever.) ::: Fieber, Fieberkrankheit, Fieberzustand to implement(verb) (The reforms will be implemented as soon as possible., The government implemented significant tax reforms., Companies implement new technologies to stay competitive., The company implemented the new store concept in two branches., I have implemented the changes.) ::: umsetzen, durchführen, einführen implement(noun) (The gardener uses a wide set of implements., The carpenter uses various implements to work wood.) ::: Gerät, Werkzeug, Instrument saint(noun) () ::: Heilige, Heiliger saint(adjective) () ::: heilig to saint(verb) () ::: heilig sprechen rail(noun) (Trains move on rails., I am going by rail, not by bus or car., Many goods are carried by rail., Freight can be transported by rail or road., I always hold the rail while climbing the stairs.) ::: Schiene, Bahn, Eisenbahn to rail(verb) (She railed at the car drivers who tried to overtake her.) ::: schimpfen, wettern, fluchen placement(noun) (The placement of products on the shelf affects sales., The company arranges my placement during the business trip.) ::: Platzierung, Vermittlung, Unterbringung placement(noun) () ::: Praktikum rally(noun) (The driver that wins the rally receives a trophy., The candidate held a rally in front of the town hall., The demonstrators held a rally near the station.) ::: Rallye, Kundgebung, Zusammenkunft to rally(verb) (The country rallied quickly after the economic crisis., Thousands of people rallied for the demonstration.) ::: sich erholen, sich versammeln, um sich scharen